Skip to main content

 The Nightly Ritual Verdict

 Naked & Thriving paired a resurfacing serum with a nourishing face oil — the classic nighttime one-two punch for skin renewal.
-The clean-beauty formulation uses fruit-derived AHAs instead of synthetic acids, and the Argan-Sea Buckthorn oil blend is genuinely nourishing.
+The clean-beauty formulation uses fruit-derived AHAs instead of synthetic acids, and the Argan-Sea Buckthorn oil blend is deeply nourishing.
 A refined two-step ritual that delivers.

 Browse more: Best Skincare Sets →